MailTape/MailTape-v1/_posts/2018-12-30-Nadia-Struiwigh.md

 track7_color: dreamy
 episode_URL: 'http://mailta.pe/338/nadia-struiwigh/'
 ---
-<p id="introduction">This morning we welcome LA-based singer, songwriter and guitarist [Zoya](http://www.zoyamusicofficial.com/) as she picks three uplifting and pop-filled Sunday morning jams.
+<p id="introduction">In this final episode of 2018, we are happy to welcome Rotterdam-based DJ and electronic producer, Nadia Struiwigh, as she picks three meditative Sunday morning tunes.
 <br><br>
-With three albums to her name, she has gained recognition in independent pop circles as well as from heavyweights A.R.
-Rahman and The Chainsmokers while touring on festival bills and as a support act for the likes of Kawehi, Natty, Lucy Rose, Madame Gandhi, Youngr, Submotion Orchestra, Bloc Party, Clean Bandit, and Martin Garrix.</p>
+Her refined downtempo electronica takes you on a journey full of synthesised soundscapes that flirt with ambient techno.</p>

 # Nadia Struiwigh's selection